ptrandev/donutdeflector.github.io/_posts/2017-07-28-a-new-project-tekaholics.md

 2016.

 Traven expressed his desire to get back into blogging to the staff team of his technology-based Discord server.
-I'm part of the staff team of course, how could it be otherwise? :P
+I'm part of the staff team of course.
+How could it be otherwise? :P

 Us staffers thought that starting a blog would be pretty great, so we got to work.